jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 \>

 <
 This is an example of how text code can affect the behavior of the diagram.
 Call line automatically changes when parameters of different types are assigned.
-Oh, shit, after compilation the text identifiers might not exist anymore.
+Oh, dang, after compilation the text identifiers might not exist anymore.
 Then it’s gotta become a deep system aspect the overloading, independent of text code.
 Text code and diagram code would simply be affected by the overloading concept.
 It should be like this, because of reasons discussed in the language integration chapter.
 \>

 Overloading means that you give several procedures the same name, while they have a different interface.
 This is handy if you wish to make different variations of similar functionality.